Savings plan with fixed interest return

 More things you need to know

-- The KBC Hospitalisation Insurance is a guaranteed interest (class 21) savings insurance under which the investment risk is borne by KBC Insurance.
+- The KBC Hospitalisation Plan is a guaranteed interest (class 21) savings insurance under which the investment risk is borne by KBC Insurance.
 This product is covered by the Belgian deposit-protection scheme for guaranteed-interest life insurance (class 21).
 The scheme is triggered if it is established that KBC Insurance has defaulted.
 The protection currently amounts to 100,000 euros per policyholder for all reserves combined that are held with KBC Insurance under protected guaranteed-interest life insurance contracts.
 This product can only be taken out by individuals.

 - Term: life-long.
 The reserve is paid out in the event of the insured's death.